baasman/qualipy/docs/overview.rst

         return data[column].mean()

-    class SepalLength(Column):

-        column_name = 'sepal.length'
-        column_type = FloatType()
-        force_type = True
-        null = False
-        force_null = False
-        unique = False

-        functions = [
-            {
-                'function': mean,
-                'parameters': {}
-            }
-        ]
+    price_column = column(column_name="price", column_type=FloatType(), functions=[mean])

-    project = Project(project_name='iris')
+    project = Project(project_name="example", config_dir="/tmp/.qualipy")
-    project.add_column(SepalLength())
+    project.add_column(price_column)

+    qualipy = Qualipy(project=project)
-    df = pd.read_csv('https://gist.githubusercontent.com/netj/8836201/raw/6f9306ad21398ea43cba4f7d537619d0e07d5ae3/iris.csv')
+    stocks = PandasData(stocks)

-    ds = DataSet(project=project, batch_name='test-batch')
-    ds.set_dataset(df)
-    ds.run()
+    stocks.set_stratify_rule("symbol")
+    qualipy.set_chunked_dataset(stocks, time_column="date", time_freq="1M")
+    qualipy.run(autocommit=True)

 What just happened?
 ====================

 First, we created a function called 'mean', using the function decorator.
 This establishes a numerical aggregator that returns the mean of a column, in a float format.

-Second, we map a class called 'SepalLength' to the column 'sepal.length' by inheriting from the Column base class.
-Within that mapping, we specify:
-  - column_name: The column it refers to
-  - column_type: The type the column should adhere to
-  - force_type: If True, process fails if column type does not match
-  - null: Can column be null
-  - force_null: if null is False, process fails if null values found in column
-  - unique: Should uniqueness of column be enforced?
-  - functions: The arbitrary functions we'd like to call on the
+This could now be applied to any live - numerical data and tracked.

+Second, we create a mapping between the column "price" of the stocks data and the `price_column` object.
+This establishes the mapping, enforces a datatype, and specifies what metrics to track.
+Many more options are available.

 Third, we establish a Project.
-This project will be the overarching chapter to contain and store each batch's informations.
+This project will be the overarching object that persists each batch's aggregate data.
-Additionally, it allows us to specify where to store the resulting metadata and configuration.

-Lastly, we specify a specific batch to the project.
-In this case, we'll be performing data quality measures on Iris, and give it a batch name to identify it in the dashboard.
+Now that we've set up the boilerplate of Qualipy, we can get to actually running it on some real data.
+All we need to do instantiate the Qualipy object and tie it to whatever project we want to track.
+We also need to instantiate our dataset, in this case a pandas dataset, and optionally define a way to stratify in incoming data.
+All that's left is to set the current dataset, and run.